Nafpaktos: Medieval and early modern history

 The town and its hinterland were hit by an epidemic coming from Italy in 747/8 and almost deserted.
 From the late 9th century, probably the 880s, it was capital of the Byzantine thema of Nicopolis.
 At the same time, its bishopric was elevated to a metropolis.
 During the 9th–10th centuries, the town was an important harbour for the Byzantine navy and a strategic point for communication with the Byzantine possessions in southern Italy.

 A rebellion of the local populace, which led to the death of the local strategos George, is recorded during the early reign of Constantine VIII (r.
 1025–28).
 In 1040, the town did not take part in the uprising of Peter Delyan, and although attacked by the rebel army, alone among the towns of the theme of Nicopolis, it resisted successfully.
 St. Nicholas of Trani is recorded as having departed for Otranto in 1094 from the port.
 The history of the town over the next two centuries is obscure; during the visit of Benjamin of Tudela in 1165, there was a Jewish community of about 100 in the town.

 Following the dissolution of the Byzantine Empire after the Fourth Crusade, it became part of the Despotate of Epirus.
 Under its metropolitan, John Apokaukos, the see of Naupactus gained in importance and headed the local synod for the southern half of the Epirote domains.
 In 1294, the town was ceded to Philip I, Prince of Taranto as part of the dowry of Thamar Angelina Komnene.
 The ruler of Thessaly, Constantine Doukas, attacked Epirus in the next year and captured Naupactus, but in 1296 handed most of his conquests back to the Angevins, and Naupactus became a major Angevin base on the Greek mainland.

 In 1304 or 1305, the Epirotes recovered Naupactus during a war with the Angevins, but handed it back when peace was concluded in 1306.
-The town briefly became part of the Serbian Empire during the 1350's.
+The town briefly became part of the Serbian Empire during the 1350s.

 In 1361 the town was captured by the Catalans of the Duchy of Athens.
 In 1376 or 1377 it fell to John Bua Spata, an Albanian despot of Arta.